shevandrin/rqti/README.md

 or LMS platforms without QTI support — **`exams`** remains the better choice.

+## OpenOlat Docker

+For testing purposes, we have set up a Docker container for OpenOlat.
+Instructions for running it can be found in the `openolat-docker` folder.

 <!-- Just focusing on QTI gives us more time to support great features of the QTI standard that are missing in `exams`.
 For instance, `rqti` offers dropdown-inputs, ordering-exercises, and match-tables. -->

 <!-- ## Installation -->